Tennessee State Immigration Laws

 Tennessee E-Verify Requirements

-All employers in the state are required to verify employment eligibility using E-Verify.
+All employers in the state with six (6) or more employees are required to verify employment eligibility using E-Verify.
 Employers also are required to maintain records of all E-Verify results.

 Driver's License/ID Requirements